Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 It ran as a penal colony for 100 years between 1852 and 1952.

-I like how they let them make the tongue.
+I like how they made it, let them make the tongue.

 You know what I mean?

-They wanted to wrap it up about four years earlier, but they said, let's just keep it
+Yeah, they wanted to wrap it up about four years earlier, but they said, let's just keep it.

-going.
-Come on, we've got to make it to our triple nidge.
+Come on, we got to make it to a triple itge.

 including tropical diseases and the harsh treatment from wardens.

-known for its dense jungles and dangerous oceans.
-So it was pretty much known as being
+It was known for its dense jungles and dangerous oceans,

-the island's most famous prisoners was a man named Alfred Dreyfus, a Jewish French Army
+One of the island's most famous prisoners was a man named Alfred Dreyfus,

 Wow.